-The proprietary Cass Intermodal Price Index (which does include fuel), increased 1.5% in July to 141.3, but is also showing signs of significant sequential retreat.
+The proprietary Cass Intermodal Price Index® (which does include fuel), increased 1.2% in August to 143.3, but is also showing signs of significant sequential retreat.
+Similar to our warnings about the Truckload Index earlier in the year, we are now predicting the Intermodal Pricing Index will also go negative in October, perhaps as early as September.